urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 or in a program, as if it were a constant - if the data isn't available yet, your task will block until it is.

+Of course, a cynic would say, this is just a party trick too.
+True enough!
+But perhaps it'll get the party's attention.

 Obviously, what's going on here is that a file request is just a special case of a subscribe operation.
 An attempt to use a resource, local or remote, that isn't ready, is automatically